 Jessamyn Berniker’s practice focuses on patent litigation and licensing disputes.
-She has handled patent litigation and licensing dispute matters in a wide variety of industries, including the pharmaceutical, biotechnology, electronic, digital media, and medical device industries.
+She has handled patent litigation and licensing dispute matters in a wide variety of industries, including the pharmaceutical, biotechnology, electronic, mechanical, digital media, and medical device industries.
 In conjunction with her pharmaceutical practice, Jessamyn has served as counsel to companies such as AstraZeneca, Pfizer, Alcon (now part of Novartis), Takeda, and Bayer.
 As part of her biotechnology practice, Jessamyn has served as counsel to companies such as MedImmune, Genentech and ACell.

 The National Law Journal has named Jessamyn Berniker as one of the 40 “most accomplished young attorneys in the D.C. area.”
 The D.C.
 Rising Stars are the region’s 40 most promising lawyers under age 40 who have influence in their practice areas, demonstrated strong leadership qualities, developed unique practice niches, and showed expertise in litigation or transactional work.
 She has been recognized in the 2018 edition of IAM Patent 1000, the World’s Leading Patent Practitioners.
 The 2018 edition praises her as a “biotech star” who “can carry the day in other types of disputes too.”
 Benchmark Litigation has named Jessamyn to its 2017 “Under 40 Hot List”, which honors the achievements of the nation’s most accomplished legal partners of the age of forty or younger.
 Managing Intellectual Property has recognized Jessamyn as one of the global “IP STARS - Top 250 Women in IP” from 2013 - 2017.
 LMG Life Sciences recognized Jessamyn as a “Life Science Star” in the area of patent litigation from 2012 to 2017.
 Jessamyn is the Co-Chair of the Pharma Litigation subcommittee for the ABA Intellectual Property Law Patent Litigation Committee for 2016-2017.
 She also served as Co-Chair of the subcommittee for 2015-2016.